-This deliverable covers the first version of the two playbooks that we are distributing within the ULTIMATE project.
-It covers 7 stages of co-creation framework: 1.
-Plan; 2.
+ULTIMATE playbook v.2 covers seven stages of co-creation framework: 1.
+Define; 2.
 Understand; 3.
 Imagine, 4.
 Reflect, 5.
 Build, 6.
 Analyse, 7.
 Legacy.
-The first 4 stages: Plan, Understand, Imagine and the first part of Reflect will be validated in the first quarter of 2022.
-The remaining stages will be validated during the second and third quarter of 2022.
-To fully realise and validate the playbook as a viable tool, it must be put into practice.
-D3.3 is highly interlinked with the results of D3.4, which validates the current playbook during the Use Case Study co-creation practice.
-The formulation of the final version of the playbook will require adaptation based on the outcome of the co-creation process in our Case Studies.
+To fully realise and validate the playbook as a viable tool, it is currently being used in practice by our case studies.
+D3.7 is highly interlinked with the results of D3.4, which validates the current playbook during the case studies' co-creation engagements.
+The formulation of the final version of the playbook will require adaptation based on the outcome of the co-creation process in our case studies which will be reported in D3.6.